-Suspension of a student is a consequence for dangerous behavior choices that warrant the removal of a student from the school community for a period of time.
+Suspension of a student is a consequence of dangerous behavior choices that warrant the removal of a scholar from the school community for a period of time.
 This is done with great care since it will result in loss of instructional time and participation in classroom and school activities.
-A suspension may only be issued by a school administrator (e.g. Principal, Director of Operations, Dean).
+A suspension may only be issued by the principal.
+(No Perry Street Prep policy here is intended to contradict the Student Fair Access to School Act, and where such contradictions may appear to exist to any reader, s/he is urged to ask a school administrator for clarification.)